egch/1Z0-829-preparation/docs/pitfall.md

      1. Numbers
      2. Uppercase
      3. Lowercase
+- local variables need to be initialized before being used!!
+- Do NOT confuse local with instance variables when they have the same name!

 ## Class Design
 - an instance variable final either is initialized in the constructor or in the code
+- in the setX() check there is this.x=x
 ## check
 - `switch` expression: You CANNOT use `return`;
 - you need the `case` within a `switch`
 ## Collection
 - Deque<String> deque. offer() insert element at the end of the queue
+- Comparator: comparing(...).thenComparing()

 ## Interfaces
 - default method: `Plant.super.leaves()` NOT ~~super.Plant.leaves()~~